toddnichols/toddnichols.github.io/_posts/2016-01-29-jessica-norris-texas.md

 29 Jan 2016

-I was a first time TalkAbroad user after getting handed an assignment in my University beginner Spanish course.
+I was a first time TalkAbroad user after getting handed an assignment in my University of Texas beginner Spanish course.
 After taking a whole semester to practice our grammar and vocab, our teacher felt it was time to test our skills with a native speaker.

 I chose a young woman who I felt seemed similar to me by being close in age, as well as also a college student.
 I hoped this would mean we would have things in common and therefore make easy conversation.
 I had notes upon notes ready in front of me in case there was lull or a time when communication was difficult.
 As expected, my nerves had me anxious waiting at the computer for my partner to join the conversation.